noseka1/noseka1.github.io/source/_posts/2015-08-03-improving-ansibles-ini-file-module.markdown

 categories: devops
 ---

+** Update 3/31/2016: ** The implementation of the ini_file module described in this blogpost has been merged into Ansible version 2.0.

 For editing Windows INI files, Ansible comes with an `ini_file` module built in.
 Unfortunately, this module uses Python's `ConfigParser` module which reformats the entire INI file whenever you want to change a single line.
 It removes all the comment lines, too.
 For me this was not acceptable.
 After looking for a possible solution I decided to improve the `ini_file` module and created `ini_file2`.
 I realized how easy it is to create an Ansible module.

 <!-- more -->